-The Claddagh ring also has royal connections as it has been worn by Queen Victoria, Queen Alexandria and King Edward VII along with the legendary Princess Grace of Monaco.
+Claddagh rings also have royal connections as they have been worn by Queen Victoria, Queen Alexandria and King Edward VII along with the legendary Princess Grace of Monaco.

 The Claddagh ring is believed to be based on the Faith Rings of Fede, a group of finger rings originally worn during the age of the Roman Empire.
 Fede rings were still very popular accessories in Medieval Europe and consist of a pair of clasped hands which symbolised trust, faith or brotherhood.

 The many meanings of Claddagh rings allow them to be worn to celebrate many occasions including weddings and, of course, engagements.
 Alternatively, you can add your own unique twist.
 While these rings celebrate Irish traditions, their beautiful and timeless design means they look fabulous in the modern age.